The Call the Midwife 2021 is here...

 How many episodes will be the new series be?

-The new series will consist of seven one-hour episodes.
+The new series consists of seven one-hour episodes.
 Normally a series of Call the Midwife is made up of eight episodes but there’s one less this year because filming started later.

 What year is Call the Midwife 2021 set in?

 The new series will be set in 1966 which of course is when England won the World Cup!
-England famously beat West Germany 4-2 in the final and this will surely end up in the script of the new series.
-Expect to see the midwives huddled around a telly as Geoff Hurst scores his legendary hat-trick.
-1966 was also notable for the start of Star Trek, although we’re not sure if that will come up in the new series.
+England famously beat West Germany 4-2 in the final and it’s now been confirmed that this will feature in the new series.
+And the trailer reveals the midwives huddled around a telly as Geoff Hurst scores his legendary hat-trick.

 Meanwhile, Lucille (Leonie Elliott) and Sister Frances (Ella Bruccoleri) are alarmed when a baby boy is born without legs below the knee.